-Cutter Building | A Landscape Redefined – head to the upper floor of the modern museum Cutter Building to consider what does the future hold for Northumberland, a landscape redefined offers a moment of hope and opportunity.
+Head to the upper floor of the museum Cutter Building to consider what the future holds for Northumberland.
+‘A Landscape Redefined’ offers a playful and interactive moment of hope and opportunity.

 Free performances take place daily 11am – 12.30pm and 1.30pm – 3pm, no need to book and included within membership admission.

 First Footing has been brought to life by Third Folly and was commissioned by Museums Northumberland for Woodhorn Museum thanks to public funding from Arts Council England and Northumberland County Council.